 4. Are you using an heirloom stone or a more delicate stone shape?

 Low-set engagement rings tend to have more protective settings and be less prone to accidental damage.
-Many who wish to use an heirloom stone with high sentimental value in their ring design may choose a low setting for this reason.
+Many who wish to use an heirloom stone with high sentimental value in their ring design may choose a low set engagement ring for this reason.

 The same is true for those who want a more delicate center stone shape with pointed edges, such as a marquise or pear cut.
 Why?
 Pointed edges are much more vulnerable to chipping, and a ring set low is less likely to get knocked around while you’re going about your day.

 At Holden, we always protect delicate stone shapes, so don't let that stop you from choosing your perfect engagement ring with a high setting.
-However, some still like to play it safe with a low setting if they tend to worry or are a bit clumsy.
+However, some still like to play it safe with a low set engagement ring if they tend to worry or are a bit clumsy.

 5. Do you have your eye on a particular setting style (i.e. signet, prong)?
 How about a hidden halo?